Full-Text Test / Assessment Instruments

 Handbook of Tests and Measurements for Black Populations.
 1996.
 (SSHEL RCC)

 Of the 40+ measurements discussed in this work, many of the instruments are included in their entirety and can be found appended at the end of each entry.
 When not published in its entirety, a sample of the measurement is included.
 Assessment tools are divided among the following subjects: world-view; physiological and neuropsychological measures; spirituality; acculturation, life experiences, and values; racial identity attitude; stress, racism, and coping measures; mental health delivery; and work environment.
 Included are detailed discussion about each scale, as well as comments on scoring, reliability and validity, research, and references.

 An International Directory of Spatial Tests.
 1983.
+(Oak Street)

 While only sample items are included in this work, test instructions and practice items (available for each entry) are reproduced directly from the test instruments.
 References are included as well as comments on the purpose and content of the test, the scoring procedure, and availability.
 Among the spatial tests sampled are tasks involving copying and mazes, embedded figures, visual memory, figural rotation, blocks and block rotation, paper folding, perspective, and collage.

 Measures of Personality and Social Psychological Attitudes.
 1991.
 (SSHEL RCC, SSHEL Ref, SSHEL Stacks, and online)